magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 right way, even though they might be determined to do well.
 If you force them too much, the child will be adversely affected, because they still lack knowledge and experience and as a result will naturally lose track of the right way to go.
-If you do that with your own mind, it isn’t or the way of practice that leads to enlightenment. or practice refers to the training and guidance of body, speech and mind.
+If you do that with your own mind, it isn’t *sammā paṭipadā* or the way of practice that leads to enlightenment.
+*Paṭipadā* or practice refers to the training and guidance of body, speech and mind.
 Here I am specifically referring to the training of the mind.

 The Buddha taught that training the mind involves knowing how to teach yourself and go against the grain of your desires.
 You have to use